mff-uk/dataspecer/www/content/en/docs/projects/cme-and-layout.md

 - Relationship profiles
 - Generalizations

-Possible use-case for this is for example.
-Put everything into canvas, but then we would like to have only the profiles on the canvas or something similar like this.
+Possible use-case is for example: Put everything on canvas, choose everything except profiles, hide it, which results in only the profiles being present on the canvas.

 #### Actions on selection